Hot Spots on Molokai

-Sunrise and Sunset at Papohaku: On the western end of the island, there lies one of Hawaii’s longest beaches extending nearly 3 miles long.
+On the island’s west end, lies one of Hawaii’s longest beaches extending nearly 3 miles long.
 The golden sand melts into the sea and is particularly colorful and resplendent at sunset.
-For a lovely solitary stroll, arrive early for a seaside sunrise to have the beach all to yourself.
+For a solitary stroll, arrive during sunrise to have the beach all to yourself.

 One cannot visit Molokai without sampling some of the most delicious flavors of the island.
 Try fresh authentic Molokai-grown coffee at the Hawaiian Plantation Store.
 Visit Purdy’s All-Natural Macadamia Nut Farm in Ho’olehua for scrumptious macadamia nut delicacies.
 Or check-out Molokai Meli for some unique Hawaiian kiawe honey.

 The beaches, tropical flowers and beautiful views along the way to scenic Halawa Valley make you linger and drive slowly.
 Along the long and winding road, there is Sandy Beach, a small cove of glittering white sand.
 It’s a relaxing and relatively safe place to go swimming, but only when the surf is not up.
 The road ends in historic Halawa Valley.
 Here, you can see some of the earliest known Hawaiian settlements.
 You can also hike and explore to your heart’s content.

 While it’s challenging to reach trail head, this is a great place for a secluded hike.
 While on the trail, you’ll see a rich array of Hawaiian plant life thriving for thousands of years.
 At the end of the trail, you will be rewarded with an a view of the ecologically pristine Pelekunu Valley.
 The Nature Conservancy owns and protects this precious natural wonder on Molokai.